oxygen-fragment/ai-music-tips-and-tricks/docs/platforms/suno-tags.md

 A comprehensive guide to Suno's bracket notation system for controlling song structure, attributes, and effects.

+> **⚠️ Evidence Standard Notice**: Reliability ratings in this document are based on a combination of:
+> - 📚 Official Suno documentation where available
+> - 👥 Community testing and reports (Reddit r/SunoAI, Discord, user submissions)
+> - 🧪 Our own testing (see individual tags for details)
+>
+> See [Evidence Standards](../evidence-standards.md) for how we label claim quality.

 ---

 ## Table of Contents